sbendavid/WeatherAndToDo/README.md

 ## License
 This project is licensed under the MIT License.

-### Explanation:
-- The **Installation** section provides steps for setting up the project.
-- The **Usage** section describes how to use the API endpoints with examples of requests and responses.
-- The **Project Structure** outlines the directory and file layout.
-- The **API Endpoints** section provides a table of the available routes and their descriptions.

 ### This `README.md` provides a comprehensive overview of your project, including features, setup instructions, usage, and other relevant details.
 Let me know if there's anything else you need!